aimat-lab/ML4pXRDs/README.md

 classification of space groups) on powder XRD patterns simulated on-the-fly from synthetically generated random crystal structures.

-If you have any problems using the provided software or if you find any bugs, feel free to contact us or add a new issue in the Github repository.
+If you have any problems using the provided software, if documentation is missing, or if you find any bugs, feel free to contact us or add a new issue in the Github repository.

 The repository contains the following components: